-ENTRANCE HALL (1st basement floor) – information and lending services, SelfCheck self-service machine for borrowers, 5 multifunctional copiers Xerox Versalink C7020, 6 computers.
+ENTRANCE HALL – information and lending services, SelfCheck self-service machine for borrowers, 5 multifunctional copiers Xerox Versalink C7020, 6 computers.

 THREE COMPUTER ROOMS (RED, BLUE, GREEN) – a total of 120 study spaces and 74 computers, access to information resources.